AUGUST 20, 2013 – MORTEN Interview

 As I said before, I keep an open mind/ear about my music.
 Paul did a great job on the vocals, which he actually sent to us first and we worked around the vocals.

-And the video looks amazing, a lot of fun.
-Love it.
+And the video came out amazing, looks like you really had a lot of fun.
+Love the vibe.

-You have 3 more singles due to be released on PRMD, anything you can share with us & your fans?
+If I’m not mistaken, you still have 3 more singles due to be released on PRMD for the remainder of this year.
+Anything you care to share with us & your fans?

-MORTEN: We’re keeping a tight lid on that.
+We’re keeping a tight lid on that (smiles).
 It’s tight, we can’t share it just yet.